sharadcodes/scripts/README.md

 # scripts
-A repo of some useful scripts for linux users
+A repo of some useful scripts for linux & window users